PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Extend `passes/instance_norm_prepost_layout.py` with the bounded
-   Squeeze/unary/Reshape mode next.
-Reuse the proven core decomposition contract, preplan the second Reshape constant and output-name transaction, and preserve any required local compatibility edge.
-Leave the residual-ADD mode untouched until that unit is green.
+3. Extend `passes/instance_norm_prepost_layout.py` with the final bounded Squeeze/residual-ADD/Reshape mode next.
+Reuse the proven core decomposition contract, model the residual source normalization and legacy fan-out adapter as one transaction, and then reduce the compatibility helper to a graph-order/cap orchestrator.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.